-As described above, this conduct may violate the Code of Conduct with Students policy, and any private tutoring for a fee is a conflict of interest and violates the law and the policy.
-Also, in some circumstances, the above conduct may rise to the level of suspected child abuse.
+As described above, this inappropriate conduct may violate the Code of Conduct with Students policy, and it may in some circumstances rise to the level of suspected child abuse.
 For example, in an attempt to gain trust and confidence, a perpetrator may engage in "grooming" or adult sexual misconduct, that is, physical or non-physical activity directed to the student, student's parents, or other adults with the purpose of developing a sexual or romantic relationship with the minor.